Chandigarh chair

-The Chandigarh chair is believed to have been designed by Pierre Jeanneret, Eulie Chowdhury, and unknown Indian designers, in the 1950s for use in the public buildings of the new city of Chandigarh, which was being constructed to the designs of Jeanneret's cousin, the architect Le Corbusier (who was invited by the Indian prime minister Jawaharlal Nehru to create a city for a newly-independent India).
+The Chandigarh chair was designed in the 1950s by Pierre Jeanneret, Eulie Chowdhury and other Indian designers for use in public buildings in the planned city of Chandigarh.
+The city was being developed as part of a major post-independence project and was designed by the architect Le Corbusier, who was invited by Indian prime minister Jawaharlal Nehru to create a city for the newly-independent India.

-Victoria and Albert Museum has called the chair "a 20th-century design classic – much revered, reproduced and replicated".
+The Victoria and Albert Museum described the design as a "humble-looking wooden chair [that] has become a 20th-century design classic – much revered, reproduced and replicated."

 Authorship question

-The chairs are sometimes erroneously referred to as 'Jeanneret chairs' by auction houses, which overlooks the role of Eulie Chowdhury (and possibly others) in their creation.
+The chairs are sometimes referred to as 'Jeanneret chairs' by auction houses, which overlooks the role of Eulie Chowdhury (and possibly others) in their creation.
 There is no definitive evidence regarding the true designer of the chair as the workshop set up to design all the furniture worked in a collaborative way, and authorship was not documented.

-A Chandigarh-based architect was quoted in a The Tribune: "...the Indian architects were apparently not as keen on claiming authorship.
+A Chandigarh-based architect was quoted in The Tribune: "...the Indian architects were apparently not as keen on claiming authorship.
 As a result, their work continues to be overshadowed by the Western architects who worked here."
-In The Wall Street Journal, Jeanneret expert Maristella Casciato stated that Eulie was “managing” the furniture production and that "she was extremely important in creating that network and supporting the production and all the detailing.”
+In The Wall Street Journal, the Jeanneret expert Maristella Casciato stated that Chowdhury was "managing" the furniture production and that "she was extremely important in creating that network and supporting the production and all the detailing."